Chart Color Schemes

 Florey is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Florey, as per the latest Census evaluation, 76.8% of dwellings were houses, with the remaining 23.1% being semi-detached, apartments, or other types.
+Dwelling structure in Florey, as evaluated at the latest Census, comprised 76.8% houses and 23.1% other dwellings.
 In comparison, Australian Capital Territory had 69.4% houses and 30.5% other dwellings.
-Home ownership in Florey stood at 33.2%, with mortgaged dwellings at 31.8% and rented ones at 35.0%.
-The median monthly mortgage repayment was $1,950, lower than the Australian Capital Territory average of $2,000.
-The median weekly rent in Florey was $415, compared to $430 in Australian Capital Territory.
-Nationally, Florey's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Florey was 33.2%, with mortgaged dwellings at 31.8% and rented ones at 35.0%.
+The median monthly mortgage repayment in Florey was $1,950, lower than the Australian Capital Territory average of $2,000.
+Median weekly rent in Florey was $415, compared to $430 in Australian Capital Territory.
+Nationally, Florey's median monthly mortgage repayments were higher at $1,950 versus Australia's average of $1,863, and median weekly rents were substantially higher at $415 compared to the national figure of $375.

 Frequently Asked Questions - Housing